Managing your Gift Aid declarations (UK only)

 Once you are happy with all the details, click Save to add the declaration.
 The newly-added declaration is now listed on the giver's profile in the Declarations section.
 There's no limit to the number of declarations that can be added for a giver.
 Note the Action menu options to Add file (see next section) or to further Edit or Delete a declaration in the list.
 Note that deleting a declaration will also delete the uploaded declaration file and set previously-claimed Gift Aided donations as 'overclaimed' (unless covered by another declaration).

 Selecting Add file from a declaration's Action menu opens the file uploader.
-Drag and drop a suitably-prepared PDF, JPEG or PNG file into the drop zone or click to browser your device and select the file.
+Drag and drop a suitably-prepared PDF, JPEG or PNG file into the drop zone or click to browse your device and select the file.

 Declarations auto-added by ChurchSuite Donate

 Let's look at the giver "user experience" and then we'll look at the giver profile and Gift Ad declaration created in the Giving module.
-Using your Donate form, the giver will enter their donation amount, select the fund (if there is more than one fund), specify the frequency of their donation and the method by which they are giving.
-For funds set as "Gift-aid-able", the giver can optionally tick to Gift Aid their donation and, depending on your Giving module settings, the giver can be invited to increase their donation to cover the online payment processing transaction fees, so that you receive their full donation.
+Using your Donate form, the giver will enter their donation amount, select the fund (if there is more than one fund), and specify the frequency of their donation and the method by which they are giving.
+For funds set as "Gift-aid-able", the giver can optionally tick to Gift Aid their donation and, depending on your Giving module settings, the giver can be invited to increase their donation to cover the online payment processing transaction fees so that you receive their full donation.